• Menu

 The baby coming out is normally the most painful part of the birthing process.
 Will you feel the baby coming out if you have an epidural?
 Let’s find out!

-Before we get started — Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
+Before we get started, how do I know so much about epidurals?
+Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
 I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have helped with THOUSANDS of epidurals and I really know what patients feel as baby is coming out.
+I’m pretty-much an expert at it.

 How much labor pain does the epidural take away?